 When you order a drink such as coffee at almost any café or coffee shop in Nagoya (and its surroundings) in the early morning, you will be treated to a free breakfast.
 Yes, you read that correctly.

-You get breakfast for free (or, for only a very small price, making it a great value for the cost!).
-This service is called Morning or in Japanese: Moningu (モーニング).
+You get breakfast for free (or for a very small price, making it a great value for the cost!).
+This service is called “Morning” or in Japanese: moningu (モーニング).
 It is sometimes also referred to as Nagoya Morning or Morning Service.

 Typical items you will be served for free are a slice of toast, butter or margarine, and a boiled egg.
 Others include jams, small salads, yogurts, and fruit.

-A local specialty called Ogura Toast (toast with sweet red bean paste) can also often be found as a Nagoya Morning set.
-If you want to learn more about Ogura Toast join the Ogura Toast Online Experience.
+A local specialty called Ogura Toast (toast with sweet red bean paste) can also often be found as part of a Nagoya Morning set.

 The Nagoya Morning Didn’t Actually Originate in Nagoya!

-Because of the name, most people believe that the Morning Service started in Nagoya.
-But that is not actually the case.
+Because of its name, most people believe that the Morning Service started in Nagoya.
+However, that is not the case.
 It originated in Ichinomiya, a city about 20 kilometers north of Nagoya in the Aichi Prefecture.

-The biggest industry in Ichinomiya is textiles, in particular weaving, which is why it is home to one of the biggest Tanabata Festivals in Japan.
-However, because textile factories with their many machines are generally very loud, the factories aren’t very suitable to have meetings.
-Who wants to shout over all the machines that are busily weaving?
+The biggest industry in Ichinomiya is textiles, in particular weaving, which is why it hosts one of the largest Tanabata Festivals in Japan.
+Nevertheless, textile factories, with their many machines, are generally very loud.
+Consequently, these factories aren’t suitable for hosting meetings.
+Who would want to shout over the cacophony of machines busily weaving?

-For this reason, business meetings were generally held away from the noisy factories at local coffee shops.
-Business meetings can take quite some time, and it turned out this was good business for the cafe owners in Ichinomiya.
+For this reason, business meetings were typically held away from the noisy factories, often taking place in local coffee shops.
+Since business meetings can be time-consuming, this practice proved to be good for the café owners in Ichinomiya.

-It is said that this was the beginning of the Morning culture we know and love today.
+It is said that this marked the inception of the Morning culture we know and love today.

-When you visit Nagoya, check out one of the following places in the morning to get your free breakfast.
-There really is no reason not to get free breakfast, is there?
+When you visit Nagoya, be sure to explore one of the following places in the morning to enjoy a complimentary breakfast.
+There’s really no reason to pass up on a free breakfast, is there?

-We have put together a list of the best places offering Morning Service in Nagoya.
-You won’t be able to decide where you want to try Nagoya breakfast first.
+We’ve compiled a list of the best establishments offering Morning Service in Nagoya.
+You’ll find it challenging to decide where to experience Nagoya’s breakfast offerings first.

 Komeda’s Coffee

-Komeda’s Coffee might be the most famous coffee chain from Nagoya, where its very first shop was opened in 1968.
-Nowadays, with over 100 shops in Nagoya alone, you can find Komeda’s Coffee shop on almost every corner in the city.
+Komeda’s Coffee might be the most famous coffee chain originating from Nagoya, where its very first shop was opened in 1968.
+Nowadays, with over 100 shops in Nagoya alone, you can find Komeda’s Coffee shop on almost every corner of the city.

-Each shop aims to be your home away from home with its cozy red velvet sofa seats and wooden interior.
-The coffee is the same at every shop as it is being distributed from a central location to ensure the best quality.
-Other drinks such as tea, cocoa, milk, or even corn soup are also available.
+Each establishment aims to be your home away from home, featuring cozy red velvet sofa seats and wooden interiors.
+The coffee maintains consistent quality across all shops, as it is distributed from a central location.
+Additionally, other beverages such as tea, cocoa, milk, or even corn soup are also available.

-With an order of any beverage on the menu, you get to choose between three different sets.
-Set A consists of half a slice of ultra-thick toast spread with margarine and a boiled egg on the side.
-Set B is the same toast with an egg salad spread.
-Set C includes a toast with Nagoya’s famous Ogura-an (sweet red bean paste) to make your own Ogura Toast.
+With the purchase of any beverage on the menu, you have the option to choose from three different sets.
+Set A comprises half a slice of ultra-thick toast spread with margarine and a boiled egg on the side.
+Set B features the same toast with an egg salad spread.
+Set C includes toast with Nagoya’s famous Ogura-an (sweet red bean paste), allowing you to create your own Ogura Toast.

-Sometimes there are seasonal or limited-time sets on offer as well.
+Occasionally, there are seasonal or limited-time sets available as well.

 Komeda’s Coffee (コメダ珈琲店)